python-kasa/python-kasa/README.md

 **Contributions (be it adding missing features, fixing bugs or improving documentation) are more than welcome, feel free to submit pull requests!
 See below for instructions for setting up a development environment.**

-# Usage

-The package is shipped with a console tool named kasa, please refer to ```kasa --help``` for detailed usage.
-The device to which the commands are sent is chosen by `KASA_HOST` environment variable or passing `--host <address>` as an option.
-To see what is being sent to and received from the device, specify option `--debug`.

-To avoid discovering the devices when executing commands its type can be passed by specifying either `--plug` or `--bulb`, if no type is given its type will be discovered automatically with a small delay.
-Some commands (such as reading energy meter values and setting color of bulbs) additional parameters are required, which you can find by adding `--help` after the command, e.g. `kasa emeter --help` or `kasa hsv --help`.

-If no command is given, the `state` command will be executed to query the device state.

-## Initial Setup

-You can provision your device without any extra apps by using the `kasa wifi` command:
-1. If the device is unprovisioned, connect to its open network
-2. Use `kasa discover` (or check the routes) to locate the IP address of the device (likely 192.168.0.1)
-3. Scan for available networks using `kasa wifi scan`
-4. Join/change the network using `kasa wifi join` command, see `--help` for details.
 ## Discovering devices

 The devices can be discovered either by using `kasa discover` or by calling `kasa` without any parameters.
-In both cases supported devices are discovered from the same broadcast domain, and their current state will be queried and printed out.

 ```
 $ kasa